armoucar/javascript-style-guide/README.md

 ## <a name='properties'>Properties</a>

-  - Use dot notation when accessing properties.
+  - Use ponto `.` para acessar propriedades.

     ```javascript
     var luke = {